Mainframe-Renewal-Project/sear-docs/index.md

 &nbsp;

 While there are a number of languages that can be used to manage RACF, _(from low level lnaguages like Assembler to higher level languages like REXX)_, the need to be able to easily exploit RACF management functions using existing indurstry standard programming languages and even programming languages that don't exist yet is paramount.
-The RACFu project is focused on making RACF management functions available to all programming languages that have native or third-party JSON support and a foreign language interface for C/C++.
+The SEAR project is focused on making RACF management functions available to all programming languages that have native or third-party JSON support and a foreign language interface for C/C++.
 This will make it easier to pivot to new tools and programming languages as technology, skills, and business needs continue to evolve in the forseeable future.

 ## Minimum z/OS & Language Versions

-All versions of **z/OS** and the **IBM Open Enterprise SDK for Python** that are fully supported by IBM are supported by RACFu.
+All versions of **z/OS** and the **IBM Open Enterprise SDK for Python** that are fully supported by IBM are supported by SEAR.
 * [z/OS Product Lifecycle](https://www.ibm.com/support/pages/lifecycle/search/?q=5655-ZOS,%205650-ZOS)
 * [IBM Open Enterprise SDK for Python Product Lifecycle](https://www.ibm.com/support/pages/lifecycle/search?q=5655-PYT)